 Term / Acronym Meaning ATNA The Audit Trail and Node Authentication (ATNA) Profile specifies the foundational elements needed by all forms of secure systems: node authentication, user authentication, event logging (audit), and telecommunications encryption.
 It is also used to indicate that other internal security properties such as access control, configuration control, and privilege restrictions are provided.
 (Source: https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Author (e.g., PS-CA Author) A health care provider who authors and/or curates clinical data (e.g. Patient Summary).
 Business/Legal Interoperability Requirements Requirements that enable independent organizations to execute a collaborative process or service.
 Business Requirements: Non- Testable Business requirements that are not directly traceable to an IHE profile in the PS-CA specifications (e.g., provided for consideration and to support and provide guidance to implementers of the PS-CA).
 Business Requirements: Testable Business requirements that are directly traceable to an IHE profile in the PS-CA specifications.
 CA:FeX The CA:FeX Interoperability Specifications (Canadian FHIR Exchange (CA:FeX)) seek to promote FHIR RESTful exchange patterns, developed by industry-leading FHIR standards that can be applied on top of an existing non-FHIR infrastructure just as easily as it can be applied on top of FHIR servers.
+CA:FMT Canadian Formatting Service (CA:FMT) is a Canadian Integration Specification that provides formatting support service.
+It provides support for transformation of documents between different formats (e.g. from FHIR to PDF, CDA, etc.).
 CCDD The Canadian Clinical Drug Data Set (CCDD) is the drug terminology for use in digital health solutions such as electronic prescribing in Canada.
 Central Infrastructure A Central Infrastructure collects health information from participating organizations and stores the information in a centralized place.
 The Infrastructure also provides access control.
-Typically, the central infrastructure is under jurisdictional control.
+Typically, the Central Infrastructure is under jurisdictional control.